rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 | CloseReason.ERROR         | The app is experiencing unrecoverable issues and needs to be closed and unloaded.                                                                                        |

-Platforms generally **SHOULD** respect this call and move the app to the inactive state, but there may be edge cases where this is not possible, e.g. the app is considered to be the default experience for the device, and closing it would leave no other UX present.
+Platforms generally **SHOULD** respect this call and move the app to the started state, but there may be edge cases where this is not possible, e.g. the app is considered to be the default experience for the device, and closing it would leave no other UX present.